 Continued from What can we learn from the Present Russian Ukraine War?
 (Art of War in Action - Part 3)

-In this unfair world of who has the power sets the rule, we need to just accept it and develop the wisdom to live successfully in it.
+In this unfair world of who has the power get to set the rules, we need to just accept it and develop the wisdom to live successfully in it.
 Power or influence comes in many forms, such as military might, wealth, resources(e.g. oil, gas, food, metals, etc), information, technology, alliances, etc.

 This is the sad lesson of Ukraine.
-By taking the side of the apparent winner giant - the US after the dissolution of the Soviet Union, it becomes the pawn in the chess game played by the major powers of the US, EU, NATO, and Russia.
-One should understand that no one is the super-power all the time, in every area, in every geography, etc. Even the mighty Russia nor US can rule Afghanistan for long.
+By taking the side of the apparent winning giant - the US after the dissolution of the Soviet Union, it became the pawn in the chess game played by the major powers of the US, EU, NATO, and Russia.
+One should understand that no one is the superpower all the time, in every area, in every geography, etc. Even the mighty Russia nor the US can rule Afghanistan for long.
 Afghanistan is known as the graveyard of empires.

 Many believed that Ukraine should not have believed the US, Russia, and the UK to disarm the nuclear arms.
 With Nuclear Arms, perhaps Russia would not dare attack Ukraine.
 We point out at the start that the one with the power makes the rule, so an implication would be never to trust any treaty will last.
 Extra care must be taken to ensure one stays relevant and useful for the giants of letting us stay alive and in peace.
 Counting on having Nuclear arms is no guarantee as warfare comes in multiple faces.
 We can be economically sanctioned to poverty and death.